Leadership Grants for Voluntary Bar Associations

 - Improve diversity in legal education, employment, the judiciary and The Florida Bar.

 Applicant must be Voluntary Bar Associations headquartered and operating in Florida.

 The project described in the grant application and the request for funding must have received approval by the Voluntary Bar Association’s governing board.

 The project for which funds are requested must be educational in nature and open for attendance by Florida Bar members, legal paraprofessionals and Florida law school students.

 A Notification to Applicants

-May 1, 2019, is the deadline for current year 2018-2019 funded organizations to have held the programs and complied with all grant funding requirements, including the submission and documented acceptance of the required final report, and be eligible for outstanding diversity program awards.
+May 1, 2019, is the deadline for current year 2018-2019 funded organizations to have held the programs and complied with all grant funding requirements, including the submission and documented acceptance of the required final report, to be eligible for the outstanding diversity program awards.